 Hi.
 Thanks for checking out my resume.
 I’m not currently looking for work, but all the information here is up to date.
-Design elements will be added in late 2014.

 LEADERSHIP AND COMMUNITY MANAGEMENT

 Community Manager | Billy Penn | current

 Let’s talk about what it means to produce news for non-journalists, and how to engage communities in the process.

 -Billy Penn is “a mobile platform for a better Philly.”
 Our small team produces a few features every week and simply links directly to other can’t-miss coverage around Philadelphia.
 We make news approachable by having bringing voice — and sometimes humor — to headlines.

 -As the first hire of the bootstrapped Billy Penn, my job is to help build our news site by finding and engaging existing communities through social media, partnerships, events and membership.
 We’re redefining what it means to produce content by focusing on the needs and interests of the audience.

 If ever there was a way to bridge the gap between editorial and marketing, social media is the place to start.

 -I evolved into this position in Fall 2013 to help better incorporate social media and digital thinking into not just the news content at NewsWorks, but also the marketing of our news content.
 Tasks included assisting with the creation of strong membership campaigns that appeal to social audiences and helping reporters find angles in their stories that are most approachable through social networks.